MoayadAlkhatib/RecruitmentApplication/README.md

 # Project Explained
-The recruitment  application is made for an amusement park where applicants are able to apply for a position at the said company.
-It also enables the recruiters to recieve the applications to then make the decision wheteher or not the applicant  will proceed on the application process.
+The recruitment application is made for an amusement park where applicants can apply for a job position within the company.
+It also enables the recruiters to receive the applications to then make the decision whether an applicant will proceed on the application process.

 # Tools